web3-wallet/web3-wallet/docs/getting-started.md

 import { DeFiWallet } from '@web3-wallet/defiwallet';
 import { createCurrentWallet } from '@web3-wallet/react';

-export const currentWallet = new createCurrentWallet([ new MetaMask(), new DeFiWallet(),
+export const currentWallet = createCurrentWallet([ new MetaMask(), new DeFiWallet(),
 ]);